vkhorikov/FuntionalPrinciplesCsharp/README.md

 Welcome to Applying Functional Principles in C#
 =====================

-This is the source code for the Applying Functional Principles in C# Pluralsight course (the link is coming soon).
+This is the source code for the [Applying Functional Principles in C# Pluralsight course][L7].

 There are two versions of the code base: the [old version][L5] that doesn't comply with the functional principles and the [new one][L6] which adheres to the functional principles described in the course.
 The last module of the course shows a step-by-step guide of how to refactor the old version into the new one.